skellis46/embodied-camera/embodied-camera-application-proposal.md

 # edit bin

+is hegemonic and physically limited way of _seeing_ involves a rupture between our visual selves and our feeling selves. be expanded to include alternative

+It is a .
+adapted and reconfigured through dance and somatic practices that privilege non-visual senses?

+To what extent does the rupture between

+creates We see ourselves and others through and in it.
+Senses are about communicate and connect/interact with environment and others around us.

+Examine the sensory and communicative possibilities

+[^cl6]: _Something that is not so much addressed here is how the smartphone and its mirror quality or rather how we want to be perceived by others and the self-image perspective is affecting how we move with our bodies.
+There is a separation between what we see and what we feel which potentially (but not necessarily if we work with this in awareness) can disconnect us more from our bodies as there is an externalisation of ourselves in the mirror._

+In _Moving Camera Bodies_ "alternative parameters of meaningful activity"[@kolcio_somatic_2005 p.107] in the body-smartphone _environment_.

+what can these specialists offer? other ways of being with the device? alternative corporealities, postures, options. corporeal Sensitivity to the device? why would we want this?

+'tools' for speculative exploration into _human experiences with everyday technology_ (expanding corporeal possibilities) -- what might be "alternate parameters of meaningful activity"[@kolcio_somatic_2005 p.107] in the bodily-smartphone 'environment'?

+In this research, we speculate that there is productive tension between these two divergent phenomena: the smartphone attention machine as experienced by us all, and the body as experienced by dance movement specialists.

+_Moving Camera Bodies_ is speculative research located at the intersection of our bodies and our smartphones: between the device that has become the centre of our technological lives, and our capacity to sense and be aware of our moving bodies.

 _I don’t think stillness is the right word to describe what smartphone really do to our bodies and its impact on movement.
 I feel it is more a problem of attention and disconnection from the body and the environment.
 So often I see people who are walking in the streets, so who are in movement but who are completely unaware of what’s around them in the environment as they are totally absorbed in their phones.
 Rather than a problem of stillness I see it more as a problem of attention and presence and disconnection from attention, body, movement and the environment that surrounds us.
 Also let’s not forget that the other name of the smartphone is the ‘mobile’ phone which also expresses that idea of having a computer on the go and therefore facilitating certain movements of the body while digitally interacting in a way which would not be possible with desktop or laptop computers.
 For me, there is more something to do with how the smartphone somehow disembody us and reduce/narrow our attention to what we see on the screen.
 Vision dominates.
 The mind and body are more acutely separated.
 We’ve also become more savvy about how to be seen by others with the smartphone.
 It is a portal between us and them which is strongly visual oriented to the detriment of other senses._